guard/listen/README.md

 ```

-The second way to register a callback is be calling the `change` method on any
+The second way to register a callback is by calling the `#change` method on a
 listener passing it a block:

 ```ruby